palmerco/web_server/_posts/2019-05-05-My-First-Post.md

 layout: post
 title: My First Post!
 date: 2019-05-05 19:22
-summary: What is going on?
+summary: What is going on? again should be almost fixed by now
 categories: jekyll pixyll
 permalink: "/:title/"
 ---